rururu/sail-pro/README.md

 You need to be installed on your machine:

-1. Java Runtime Environment version 11 and above
+1. Java Runtime Environment version 11 and above.

 2. [Git](https://git-scm.com/) (optional, you can download project from Github, button "Code" on project page)